Location: St. Louis, Missouri, USA

 Ch.
 A. Lemp”

 Edwin maintained a peaceful life, avoiding his family’s tragic history by living reclusively inside his secluded estate.
 In 1970, he passed away of natural causes at the age of 90.
-His last wishes were for the butler to burn all of the paintings the Lemp family had acquired through the years in addition to the family’s priceless documents and artifacts.
+His last wishes were for the butler to burn all of the paintings, priceless family documents, and artifacts. the Lemp family had acquired throughout the years.
 Edwin was the last of the Lemp family line, ending the legacy.

 The Mansion’s New Life